Whistleblower channels are secure systems that let employees report workplace issues anonymously. Here’s what you need to know:

 “Confidentiality is a critical issue for whistleblowers.
 It is our experience that most employees will be afraid to blow the whistle unless they know that their identity will be protected.”

-- Train your people on keeping things hush-hush.
-Make it clear that outing a whistleblower is a major no-no.
+- Train staff on confidentiality, and make clear that identifying a whistleblower is a disciplinary matter.

 How Reports Are Handled